Estimated Reading Time: 7 minutes

 A good pundit will always sound completely confident in everything they say.
 They're paid to share their opinions, after all.
 That does not, however, mean that they'll be right!
 However eloquent or experienced the pundit, remember what they're saying is only their opinion, not fact.

-So, there you have it – a selection of quotes from three of the most important groups of football experts, along with a guide to how they can improve your football betting.
+So, there you have it – a selection of (hopefully) motivational football quotes with a unique perspective from three of the most important groups of football experts, along with a guide to how they can improve your football betting.